 1. Identify the start of the decline

-To begin, delve into your historical data to pinpoint the exact start date of the decline.
+Delve into your historical data to pinpoint the exact start date of the decline to find potential events that triggered it.

-2. Examine change history & (possibly) revert
+2. Examine the change history and (possibly) revert

 Next, look at the change history within your Google Ads account to identify any recent adjustments or modifications.